-- · Check all cables to make sure that they are connected. - · Check the power switches to make sure that the system is turned on. - Use the troubleshooting information in your system documentation, and use the diagnostic tools that come with your system.
-Information about diagnostic tools is in the Hardware Maintenance Manual and Troubleshooting Guide on the IBM xSeries Documentation CD or in the IntelliStation Hardware Maintenance Manual at the IBM Support Web site. - Go to the IBM Support Web site at http://www.ibm.com/pc/support/ to check for technical information, hints, tips, and new device drivers or to submit a request for information.
+- · Check all cables to make sure that they are connected. - Check the power switches to make sure that the system and any optional devices are turned on. - Use the troubleshooting information in your system documentation, and use the diagnostic tools that come with your system.
+Information about diagnostic tools is in the Hardware Maintenance Manual and Troubleshooting Guide or Problem Determination and Service Guide on the IBM Documentation CD that comes with your system.